Chandrashekhar08analyst/NBFC-Analytics-Hub/README.md

 ### Business Purpose
 The queries work with the latest PostgreSQL data, allowing **updated analytical and monthly management reports** to be generated without rebuilding the analysis.

-SQL views also serve as **Power BI-ready datasets**.
-After updating the views and performing a **Power BI data refresh**, the dashboards reflect the latest available data.
+SQL views also act as **Power BI-ready datasets**, creating a reusable connection between the analytical database and reporting layer.

-This creates a **consistent, reusable and efficient reporting workflow**.

----

 ## 7. Power BI Integration & Dynamic Dashboard